nnashwin/golang-interview/strings/uniqueEmailAddresses/readme.md

 ## Complexity
 The Time algorithm runs in O(m * n) where m is the length of array emails and n is the length of the longest string in emails.

-The space complexity is n in the worst case, where n is the total amount of strings in the array of emails.
+The space complexity is n in the worst case, where n is the total amount of strings in the array of emails that would be stored in the hashmap.
 This happens when there are no duplicate email addresses.